Person sitting with hands clasped, wearing a light blue long sleeve shirt and beige pants, on a tan surface with a plain background.

 Feldenkrais Movement

-The Feldenkrais Method unites parts of the self to organise for better everyday functionality through movement, awareness, and the capacity to learn.
+The Feldenkrais Method unites parts of the self to organise for better everyday functionality through movement, awareness, and our capacity to learn.

 Photo Credit - Jonathan Thrift